StarRocks/starrocks/docs/en/administration/management/resource_management/be_label.md

 # Add labels on BEs

 Since v3.2.8, StarRocks supports adding labels on BEs.
-If you specify labels at table creation, identical replicas are evenly distributed across different labels, and also evenly distributed within the BEs of the same label.
-This feature can enhance data high availability and isolate resource.
+When creating a table or an asynchronous materialized view, you can specify the label of a certain group of BE nodes.
+This ensures that data replicas are distributed only on the BE nodes associated with that label.
+Data replicas will be evenly distributed among nodes with the same label, enhancing data high availability and resource isolation.

 ## Usage